ahorn/gonetsync/Readme.md

 # netsync.go

-netsync.go achieves reliable synchronization in an unreliable, asynchronous network.
+netsync.go achieves reliable synchronization among unreliable processes in a network.

+## Motivation

+Distributed algorithms consist of autonomous processes which participate in a network protocol.
+However, network communication is often asynchronous and protocol participants can fail.
+Both factors contribute to the complexity of distributed software architectures. netsync.go is an implementation of the [Paxos algorithm](http://en.wikipedia.org/wiki/Paxos_algorithm) to deal with some of these complexities by enabling unreliable, distributed processes to reach agreement on decisions.

 ## Installation